SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 1. Free Museum Admission Days

-One of my favorite free things to do in San Francisco in June is to take advantage of the free admission days offered by several museums.
+One of my favorite free things to do in San Francisco in June is to take advantage of the free admission days offered by several San Francisco museums.
 Because this city has so many great museums to offer for science lovers, art aficionados, green thumbs, and culture enthusiasts alike, it would be a shame to limit yourself to just a couple due to budget reasons.

 Check out the calendar below to find out which dates you can get in free to the California Academy of Sciences, de Young, Conservatory of Flowers, Asian Art Museum, and more.

->> Free days this June
+>> Free days at San Francisco museums this June

 2. Free Walking Tours